openpnp/openpnp/Developers-Guide.md

 OpenPnP uses Maven for dependencies and building.
 You can get it at http://maven.apache.org/download.cgi#.
 See http://maven.apache.org/install.html for additional information on installing it.
 Once installed, make sure you can run `mvn --version` from your command line with no errors.

 If you are using an IDE with Maven included you don't need to install the command line version.
+You can find list of modules and dependencies [here](https://sourcespy.com/github/openpnpopenpnp/xx-omodulesc-.html).

 ## Compiling